Busan: Economy

 Commercial areas are dispersed throughout the city near busy intersections and adjacent to university campuses, but the two largest central business districts in Busan are Seomyeon and Gwangbok-dong/Nampo-dong.
 There are four major shopping areas: Seomyeon, Gwangbok-dong, Busan Daehak-ga in Jangjeon-dong, and Centum City in Haeundae District.

 Seomyeon Station is one of the busiest subway stations in Korea; it is the transfer station between Busan Subway Line 1 and Line 2.
 Seomyeon subway station is also home to a large number of underground stores, selling a variety of products, predominantly clothing, and footwear.
 These are small stores selling locally produced products.
 The local head offices of Korean and international banks are located in Seomyeon.
 It is recognized as the ascendant shopping and entertainment district.
-It is also home to "Seomyeon Medical Street", the district encompassing the 1 km-radius range around Lotte Department Store in Seomyeon and the Buam subway station.
+It is also home to "Seomyeon Medical Street", the district encompassing the 1km-radius range around Lotte Department Store in Seomyeon and the Buam subway station.
 The Street is home to a total of 160 cosmetic and other medical clinics, including those specializing in cosmetic surgery, dermatology, ophthalmology and dentistry.
 Directly adjacent to Seomyeon is Bujeon Market, the largest traditional market in the city.